Pastconnect is a publisher of stories and anecdotes from real life experiences of people around the world!

 Our idea is to create a global library of real life stories available for wider reading.
 Each contributor is responsible for what is being written and published.
 The editor will add notes of explanation and context wherever necessary, in consultation with the writer.
 If it is not her or his own story, the writer must be related to the person she or he is writing about.
-The contributions must be descriptions and not opinions.
+We expect the contributions to be descriptions and not opinions.

-The purpose is to record these stories for the present and future generations and evoke their interests in the past which is otherwise a dry catalogue of dates and events they reluctantly hear and read.
+Pastconnect archives stories for the present and future generations to evoke their interests in the past which is otherwise a dry catalogue of dates and events they reluctantly hear and read.
 Diaries of lives, it is hoped, will touch the present as our children and grandchildren prepare themselves for their own challenges in future.

 Pastconnect offers a platform to publish, share and preserve personal histories and real life stories.